You probably have a few questions.

 I like to entertain and host visitors.
 Is this a problem?

 We encourage our residents to entertain friends and family whenever they wish.
 There is no charge for overnight guests staying in your apartment.
-We have a guest apartment that can be reserved for a nominal fee.
 We also offer large gathering spaces and other facilities that can be scheduled for reunions and larger groups.

 Will I have to check in and out?